Starsakary/TronjDocument/mddocs/Quickstart.md

 ### Maven Setting

 Use maven repo setting from Bintray.
-The latest version is **0.1.2**.

 ```xml
 <dependency>